Discover Cheboygan: A boaters paradise where nostalgia, stunning views and great times happen!

 Located on the picturesque Straits of Mackinac, Cheboygan is a great place to get away from the crowds and relax.

-Discover all that Cheboygan and the surrounding areas have to offer!
-If you enjoy getting away from the crowds (like we do), this city has a rustic, need to-be-explored feeling.
-We love the lighthouses, state park and trails for biking, hiking and snowmobiling.
+This city has a comfortable, nostalgic, need to-be-explored feeling.
+We love the lighthouses, beautiful state park and trails for biking, hiking and snowmobiling.
 Plus there are some good eats!

 Trail information at a glance.
 (Example: NW stands for North Western State Trail, NE stands for Eastern State Trail, etc.)

 North Central State Trails- 62 Miles, Crushed Stone.
 Trail activities: Biking, Fishing, Horseback Riding, Mountain Biking, Snowmobiling, Walking, Cross Country Skiing.
 Mackinac City to Gaylord.

 From the northern end, the trail starts just south of the Mackinac Bridge spanning 5 miles across the Straits of Mackinac to join the Lower and Upper Peninsulas of Michigan.
 The trail head has parking, restrooms, and water.

 Starting in Mackinaw and heading south, the trail is paved and well used for the first half mile, after which its surface turns to well-maintained crushed stone, and usage declines.
 The route is mostly flat and it's well used for snowmobiling.